Note: This gift guide has been UPDATED for 2021! Hoorah!

 Scream Factory Special Editions

 If there’s a hole in your favorite horror fan’s Blu-ray collection, Scream Factory will almost certainly be able to fill it.
 I know, I know — I personally have not purchased a DVD in literal years, but given that a specific title’s streamability is never guaranteed, it can’t hurt to own your top picks.
 Besides, really good releases are collectible in and of themselves—and that’s especially true of Scream Factory’s limited editions.
-For example, their They Live! bundle ($74.99) includes not just the movie, but also a limited-edition poster and Keith David action figure.
+For example, their Prince Of Darkness bundle ($58.99 includes not just the movie, but also a limited edition poster featuring the original theatrical artwork and a 7″ vinyl of the soudntrack.
 Or, if you, too, were absolutely Here For It when the Babadook became an unintentional LGBTQ+ icon, try the LGBTQ Pride edition of the film ($15.99) bearing that most memorable of creatures’ names.

 Get them here: Shout!
 Factory’s Scream Factory section, prices vary.